Sig Engineering - Part 1 - Solana's Gossip Protocol

 Note: See the “Receiving Prune Messages” section for a more detailed explanation of how the ActiveSet

-is constructed on a per-crds-value-origin basis.
+is constructed on a per-origin basis.

 contains multiple PushActiveSetEntry